 However, it can present a problem.
 Writing a good memoir involves more than simply telling one’s story.
 First-time writers are often unprepared for the discouraging and time-consuming hard work of editing and polishing that follows the first draft (I know I was), and this can prove even more brutal for non-writer Christians with only honest intentions and a good testimony.

 So, I just wanted to share a few tips from my perspective.
 Bear in mind: I have NOT arrived.
 Some of these tips are things I wish I had known before self-publishing my own memoir – I may re-write it yet.
-And if you read my book (please do!) you could find areas where I did not follow the advice that follows.
-But still, having reviewed several memoirs for first-time-writer friends, I wanted to share some helpful guidelines that can help you take your first draft and turn it into something more suitable to send to beta-readers/ potential publishers… (NEVER send your first draft to beta-readers or editors!)
+And if you read my book (please do!) you could find areas where I did not follow every step that follows.
+But still, having reviewed and edited several memoirs for first-time-writers by now, I wanted to share some helpful guidelines that can help you take your first draft and turn it into something more suitable to send to beta-readers/ potential publishers… (NEVER send your first draft to beta-readers or editors!)

 Especially if you are a pantser like me – someone who writes ‘by the seat of their pants’ without much of a plan besides getting the story down and letting it unfold before them – the chances are your first draft will be rough.
 Even if you were writing to a plan (hopefully using the points mentioned below as a guide), you will have poured your heart and soul into it.
 Assuming it’s a memoir, you will probably have relived the agony and the ecstasy of key moments from your life.
 You are probably exhausted and thoroughly relieved to have finished.